How to save for a house deposit

 However, securing a larger mortgage deal may require a bigger deposit.

 Property prices fluctuate, and hence it's crucial to consider the price range for your desired property.
-This will allow you to estimate your savings goal for the house deposit.
+This will allow you to estimate exactly how much you need to save for the deposit.

-Consider that you might save more than just the minimum required to obtain a mortgage.
-Better interest rate deals typically are given to borrowers who have higher deposits.
+You might need to save more than just the minimum requirement for obtaining a mortgage.
+Better interest rate deals are often given to borrowers who have higher deposits.

 Other costs to factor in